al1brn/geonodes/docs/nodes_and_sockets.md

 ```

 We see the two ways links can be created:
-- The 'self' link: calling a method creates the link from the output socket it operates on to the proper input socket
+- **The 'self' link**: calling a method creates the link from the output socket it operates on to the proper input socket
-- The argument link: other sockets than the 'self' one are linked via method arguments
+- **The argument link**: other sockets than the 'self' one are linked via method arguments

+It does mean that each node as a 'self' input socket which will be connected to the output socket calling this method.
+The other nodes will be connected through arguments.

+## Nodes parameters

+Some nodes have parameters.
+The